Taiwan tells firms in Myanmar to fly flags to distinguish from China

 Taiwan is home to a large Sino-Burmese population and there are close cultural and business links.

-Taiwan’s Foreign Ministry said on Monday only one Taiwanese company was caught up in the violence, with 10 of its nationals trapped inside the premises though they were safe.
+Taiwan’s Foreign Ministry said on Monday only one Taiwanese company was caught up in the violence, with 10 of its citizens trapped inside the premises though they were safe.

 It said Taiwan’s representative office in the country had got in touch with Taiwanese firms after receiving reports of the attacks on Chinese-invested firms.